 Victory is never really that easy to achieve.
 The story behind was never sweet and exciting.
-It was full of sacrifices, pain, sleepless nights, pressure and deep focus.
+It was full of sacrifices, pain, sleepless nights, pressure, and deep focus.
 It was never easy.
-Aside from the competition was very comprehensive, I was going through a lot emotionally and I was struggling to focus.
+Aside from the competition being very comprehensive, I was going through a lot emotionally and I was struggling to focus.
 I remember my friends and fellow chefs kept checking on me… “Jade, how’s your competition?
 How’s your cake going?
 What have you done today?
 What are your plans?
 What are you going to do tomorrow?
-What happened to you, why you were more focused in Germany olympic and this is much bigger than that?
+What happened to you, why you were more focused on Germany Olympics and this is much bigger than that?
 When are you going to start?
-At least start something!!!” too much questions and I was on my art of do nothing mode or I simply answered them with a smile saying” I am not in the mood”.
-I tried to focus but I couldn’t until my bile reflux came back and it was the start of my wake up call.
-I tried to focus again and again but still I couldn’t.
+At least start something!!!” too many questions and I was on my art of do nothing mode or I simply answered them with a smile saying” I am not in the mood”.
+I tried to focus but I couldn’t until my bile reflux came back and it was the start of my wake-up call.
+I tried to focus again and again but still, I couldn’t.
 I freaked out because why I still couldn’t and the months are getting shorter.
 I said to myself, I can’t do this alone without asking God and my Dad’s intervention to help me bring back that fire in my heart.
-I was thinking then if its okay not to win and joked to my close friends about it.
+I was thinking then if it was okay not to win and joked with my close friends about it.
 Deep in my heart I know I don’t want to fight without giving a good fight, even if this is not my very best fight then at least I still fight ’til I bleed.
 I prayed and they helped me a lot by bringing back that fire in my heart and my focus so sharply.

 Thank You Dear God and Papa for being there, for never leaving me and looking after me when I badly need both of you to keep me intact and focused.

-A day before I left Dubai, I said my goodbye to Mr. Andy Cuthbert and he then said “I know you will bring home the gold.
-Goodluck!”
+A day before I left Dubai, I said goodbye to Mr. Andy Cuthbert and he then said “I know you will bring home the gold.
+Good luck!”
 I smiled and simply replied, I can’t promise you but I will do my very best.
-As I left his office, I felt the weight of responsibility murmuring my heart.
+As I left his office, I felt the weight of responsibility murmuring in my heart.
 I whispered to myself, have fun Jade!
 Just keep your cool and focus and let’s finish this!

 Aside from passion and challenge, this competition was more of a responsibility, a commitment that I need to fulfill.
 And I nailed it!
 Mission accomplished!